 HRSM Professional Communications is a required course for students in the College of Hospitality, Retail, and Sport Management.
 In the course, students will explore the theory and processes in business communications by analyzing the principles of business communication, composing effective communications, such as emails, meeting agendas and minutes, resumes and cover letters, and delivering both oral and written presentations.
 This section is taught online 100% asynchronous.
 HRSM majors are required to complete the course with a grade of "C" or higher to pass it.
 RETL 242 online will be taught using instructor recordings, textbook readings, journal and/or magazine articles, PowerPoint slides, You Tube videos and class participation in discussion boards.
 Because this is a fast-moving class, students are expected to stay on top of all assignments.
-One late or missed assignment could throw you off track for the rest of the term.
+Absolutely no late submissions will be accepted.
 Everything concerning this class, including whether or not each student participates in discussion boards, etc. will be considered when assigning the final grade for the course.

-MEETING TIMES
+MEETING TIMES & ATTENDANCE

-Although some sections of RETL 242 meet face-to-face, this section is entirely online 100% asynchronous and does not meet in person at any time during the term.
-Therefore, students may complete the assignments at a time convenient to them as long as they adhere to the deadlines published in the course syllabus and also posted online in Blackboard.
-Do not get behind in completing your readings and other assignments as three weeks pass quickly.
+Although some sections of RETL 242 meet face-to-face, this section is entirely online, 100% asynchronous and does not meet in person at any time during the Winter Session.
+Therefore, students may complete the assignments at a time convenient to them as long as they adhere to the deadlines published in the course calendar at the end of the course syllabus and also posted online in Blackboard.
+Do not get behind in completing your readings and other assignments as three weeks pass very quickly, and no late submission of assignments, quizzes, etc. will be accepted.